 Where to get help

-A new Australian Consulate-General is being established in Bogotá.
-The Consulate-General is able to offer limited consular services.
-You can contact the Australian Consul-General through the Australian Embassy in Santiago de Chile or via email.
+The Australian Consulate-General in Bogotá offers limited consular services.
+You can contact the Australian Consulate-General through the Australian Embassy in Santiago de Chile or via email.

 Australian Consulate-General, Bogotá